1996 Mount Everest disaster: Sherpas

 The Sherpas listed above were the climbing Sherpas hired by Rob Hall's Adventure Consultants.
 There were many other Sherpas working at lower elevations who performed duties vital to the Adventure Consultants and Mountain Madness expeditions.
 Most climbing Sherpas' duties require them to ascend at least as high as Camp III or IV, but not all of them summit.
 The expedition leaders intend for only a select few of their climbing Sherpas to summit.
 Legendary Sardar Apa Sherpa was scheduled to accompany the Adventure Consultants group but withdrew due to family commitments.

 With the exception of Namba, none of the clients on Hall's team had ever reached the summit of an 8,000-meter peak, and only Fischbeck, Hansen, and Hutchison had previous high-altitude Himalayan experience.
 Hall had also brokered a deal with Outside magazine for advertising space in exchange for a story about the growing popularity of commercial expeditions to Everest.
 Krakauer was originally slated to climb with Scott Fischer's Mountain Madness team, but Hall landed him, at least in part, by agreeing to reduce Outside's fee for Krakauer's spot on the expedition to less than cost.
-As a result, Hall was paying out-of-pocket to have Krakauer on his team.